Night Falls on Manhattan

 The inciting incident occurs at 13 minutes when Sean's father Liam and his partner are ambushed during a drug raid.
 Liam is critically wounded and his partner killed by drug dealer Jordan Washington, creating a media firestorm and personal crisis..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Sean accepts the offer to prosecute Jordan Washington despite his inexperience.
+This reveals the protagonist's commitment to Sean accepts the offer to prosecute Jordan Washington despite his inexperience.
 His choice is driven by duty to his father and belief in justice, launching him into the spotlight of a major trial., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat Sean wins the Washington trial and is celebrated as a hero.
 He's offered the position of District Attorney—a meteoric rise.
 This appears to be a victory, but it positions him for the real conflict to come., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (74% through) represents the emotional nadir.
 Here, Sean discovers definitive proof that his father knew about or was involved in the corruption.
 The case that made Sean's career may have been tainted.
-His relationship with his father collapses under the weight of betrayal and moral compromise., illustrates the protagonist at their lowest point.
+His relationship with his father collapses under the weight of betrayal and moral compromise., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 79% of the runtime.
 Sean decides he must pursue the truth regardless of personal cost.
 He realizes that real justice requires integrity even when it destroys what you love—synthesizing the law with true morality., demonstrating the transformation achieved throughout the journey.